zekrowm/planning_python_public/README.md

 ## 📄 License

+This repository is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
+You are free to use, modify, and distribute the tools within this repository, as long as you adhere to the license terms.

 We hope these tools speed up and simplify your transit planning workflows!
 If you encounter issues or have questions, feel free to open an issue or contact us. 🚍